netbrick/jenv/README.md

 Open your favourite terminal, go to your home directory and enter the following commands:

     $ git clone https://github.com/netbrick/jenv.git
-    $ $HOME/.jenv/commands/install.sh
+    $ bash $HOME/.jenv/commands/install.sh

-If the environment needs tweaking for jenv to be installed, the installer will prompt you accordingly and ask you to restart.
+If the environment needs tweaking for jenv to be installed, the installer will prompt you accordingly.

 ## Install Java
 Because I can not redistribute Java SDK, so you should download it from http://www.oracle.com/technetwork/java/javase/downloads/index.html